dockrbyter/wt_supporterprofile/README.md

 # Color Settings
 You could add / remove color themes at line 90.
-Shell: PowerShell  Color Theme: "Banana Blueberry"
+Shell: PowerShell  Color Theme: "AdventureTime"
 Shell: SSH         Color Theme: "Blue Matrix"
-Shell: Telnet      Color Theme: "Ollie"
+Shell: Telnet      Color Theme: "coffee_theme"
 Shell: Serial      Color Theme: "MonaLisa"

 You could find more awsome color themes at https://windowsterminalthemes.dev/ So feel free to make it your terminal :D

+Visit https://imgur.com/a/u1Nn2xy to see the default wallpapers.
+Yeah, they look scuffed and used :D
+But I'm a technican, not a graphic artist, so feel tree to change them ;)